PetroChina : Singapore JPTT secures PetroChina as anchor tenant - CEO | MarketScreener

 PetroChina officials weren't immediately available for comment.

+The terminal, which has so far received, blended and discharged more than 1 million tonnes of product, is expected to handle about 7 million tonnes of clean petroleum products a year.

-"The majority of the existing tanks are used for gasoline storage with the balance used for chemical components for the blending of gasoline," the JPTT official said.
+"The majority of the existing tanks are used for gasoline storage with the balance used for chemical components for the blending of gasoline," JPTT chief executive Ooi Boon Hoe said in a statement.

 "When fully operational, the terminal will boast approximately 550,000 cubic metres of storage capacity."

-(This story corrects company acronym to JPTT in paragraphs 1 and 4)
+Ooi said JPTT and its partners are in "deep discussions" on phase 2 of the terminal.

+A backwardated market structure -- where front-month prices are higher than following months -- reflects firmer near-term demand and traders would prefer to sell fuel rather than store it.

+The August front-month swap price for diesel on July 26, for instance, was 29 cents higher than the price in September. <GO10SGSPDMc1>

-(Reporting by Seng Li Peng and Jessica Jaganathan; Editing by Kenneth Maxwell)
+(Reporting by Seng Li Peng and Jessica Jaganathan; editing by Kenneth Maxwell and Richard Pullin)